This Tip looks at a detailed lesson plan for the first morning of a highly interactive two-day new employee orientation training program.

 (b) 11:00 Putting the Pieces Together (45 minutes)

-(c) Each small table “team” works together to complete an intermodal puzzle (a framed puzzle which has the intermodal divisions’ logo at the bottom, into which different functional pieces of the divisions fit- creating three intersecting circles.)
+(c) Each small table “team” works together to complete an intermodal puzzle.
+This is a framed puzzle that has the intermodal divisions’ logo at the bottom.
+Different functional pieces of the divisions fit, creating three intersecting circles.)
 (10 minutes)

 [Goal: Provide a visual reference point for the organizational functional areas: sections, bureaus, and business areas.]